Caran d’Ache Supracolor Watercolor Pencils

 The color selection for this line is superb.
 With the larger sets (80 and 120 count) there is ample supply of lovely blues and greens and seemingly any color you are after is likely already in pencil-form or close to it.
 Even with the smaller sets, the blending ability of these are so effective that you will be able to create any color you seem fit, as well as have a pretty good control over the depth of it with the inclusion of water.
 Many of the colors are quite vibrant and can really jump off the page with adequate pencil pressure applied.
 The only minor issue is that some of the hues struggle with lightfastness once they are mixed with water, and especially if you are going after a more subdued tone such as a back sky or mellow wall in a house.

 Despite having a rather thin core, it is quite strong and can be sharpened to a fine point relatively easily.
 It also can be put through many passes without concern of significant breakage or wearing down prematurely.
 The application is very smooth and there are few instances of choppiness or graininess during use.
 Mixing these with water is an absolute joy and one can really get a good feel for how the pencil responds to different levels of water relatively quickly and the results can be quite impressive.
 The hexagonal shape also helps with control.

 Packaging and Presentation – 4.5/5

 There are options of a tin case or an attractive wooden box in the larger sizes.
 Both the tin case and obviously the wooden box do a great job of protecting the pencils and the wood case for lack of better words is absolutely stunning.
-As mentioned before, the pencils themselves are hexagonal and color-matching on the outside along with being adorned with the brand and type logo and color in attractive gold leaf.
+As mentioned before, the pencils themselves are hexagonal and color-matching on the outside along with being adorned with the brand and type logo and color in an attractive gold leaf.
 This comes together to make a very attractive product.

 Cost – 3/5